 The music from Walsall band The Assist has quite rightly been described as having “sing along anthems and infectious guitar riffs”.
 The quartet formed in 2014, and are comprised of brothers Mikey (vocals) and Ryan Stanton (guitar), along with Jak Baker (bass) and Ben Faulkner (drums).
-They’ve already been featured here, in New Tunes #40, as well as in the January & April 2016 Mixtapes, but ahead of their debut EP release they face an Alternative Friday Q&A, so what do The Wurzels, the top of Blackpool Tower, and Graham Norton have to do with rock ‘n’ roll?
+They’ve already been featured here, in Emerging #40, as well as in the January & April 2016 Mixtapes, but ahead of their debut EP release they face an Alternative Friday Q&A, so what do The Wurzels, the top of Blackpool Tower, and Graham Norton have to do with rock ‘n’ roll?
 Read on to find out…

 ~ Aside from two of you being brothers, how did you all meet?